infrae/infrae.testbrowser/README.txt

 ``add(name, xpath=None, type='link', css=None)``
-  Add an expression called `name` that can be used to inspect the HTML content of the browser using the `xpath` expression (or the `css` one). `type` can be `text`, in that we will receive a list of text content of the matched nodes, or `link`.
-In case of `link`, we will receive a list of links.
+  Add an expression called `name` that can be used to inspect the HTML content of the browser using the `xpath` expression (or the `css` one). `type` can be:

+  `text`
+    The result would be a list containing the text of each matched element.

+  `normalized-text`
+    The result would be a list containing the text where whitespaces have been normalized for each matched element.

+  `link`
+    The result would be a list of links.

 Macros
 ------